Hurricane Harvey prompts widespread evacuations in Texas

 Voluntary evacuations were issued for many other counties, including low-lying coastal areas of Brazoria and Galveston counties.

-In Port Lavaca, police loaded residents who didn't have cars or couldn't leave for others reasons onto buses, knocking on doors early in the morning to make sure all homes had been checked.
+In Port Lavaca, police loaded residents who didn't have cars onto buses, knocking on doors early in the morning to make sure all homes had been checked.

 In Corpus Christi, where a voluntary evacuation was issued, Dyandra Ysassi, 28, said she was staying put to work at her job at the Aloft Hotel, about a mile from the coast.